favonia/cloudflare-ddns/docs/designs/guides/readme-writing.markdown

 # Design Note: README Writing

+Read when: editing `README.markdown`.

-This document records the shared principles for editing `README.markdown`.
+Defines: the shared writing rules for beginner-facing README content.

+Does not define: feature semantics beyond what the README needs to explain.

 ## Priorities